SimonCqk/cannondb/README.md

-### cannondb
+# CannonDB
-cannondb is a small but powerful database created for human beings.
+`CannonDB` is a tiny but powerful database designed for human beings.
+It is maintained by a on-disk B-tree underlying, so fast-responsing I/O operations are provided.